The Universo Project: Plot

 Legion of Super-Heroes co-founder Saturn Girl — who recently resigned to spend time with her family — awakens to find herself in the barracks of a working farm on an unfamiliar planet.
 Everyone that she finds it is mind-blocked and controlled, restrictions that she was able to break due to her mental abilities as a native of Titan.
 Additionally, she soon realizes that the workers imprisoned with her are all superheroes or Science Police officers.
-Among them are three of her fellow Legionnaires: Chameleon Boy, Dream Girl and Brainiac 5.
+Among them are three of her fellow Legionnaires: Chameleon Boy, Dream Girl, and Brainiac 5.
 After several days have passed, she manages to break the mental blocks on her teammates.
-Meanwhile, Mon-El, Ultra Boy and Blok accompany United Planets Ambassador Relnic on a diplomatic mission to extend the treaty with the Dominators.
+Meanwhile, Mon-El, Ultra Boy and Blok accompany United Planets ambassador Relnic on a diplomatic mission to extend the treaty with the Dominators.
 They are shocked when warships greet them.
-On Tellus' watery homeworld Hykraius, he and teammates Wildfire, Quislet and the White Witch search for Xanthu's missing champion, Atmos.
+On Tellus' homeworld Hykraius, he and teammates Wildfire, Quislet, and White Witch search for Xanthu's missing champion, Atmos.
 They.
 On Earth, the planetary government seizes Legion Headquarters' control on the orders of Earth President Mojai Desai.
-No one is aware that Desai is under the Legion's longtime enemy's mental control, Universo.
+No one is aware that Desai is under the control of the Legion's longtime enemy Universo.
 The villain is pleased that he has taken complete control of Earth, even though he apparently killed his son Rond Vidar to ensure that his plan would succeed.

 In space, the Dominators are convinced that Relnic and the U.P. officials are not interested in diplomacy and open fire on his ship.
-The attack is repelled by Mon-El, Ultra Boy, and Blok, but then Relnic’s ship inexplicably begins to fire on them.
-On Earth, Universo — who has been posing as presidential aide Vid-Gupta — continues to manipulate President Desai.
+The attack is repelled by Mon-El, Ultra Boy, and Blok, but then Relnic's ship inexplicably begins to fire on them.
+On Earth, Universo — who has been posing as presidential aide Vid-Gupta — continues to manipulate Desai.
 Meanwhile, the Legionnaires on the work farm planet manage to counteract the chemicals which have kept the heroes under mental control.
 The heroes — which include Gas Girl (of the Heroes of Lallor) and Atmos — destroy the robotic machines which have helped to keep them imprisoned.
 Using their respective powers, they escape the planet, with the Legionnaires determined to locate their unknown jailer.